 It actually depends on where you live because each state has different laws regarding how much lenders can lend and charge as interest.
 In Virginia, for example, your APR could be as high as 155%.
 In Washington state, on the other hand, you won’t pay more than 35.99%.

 Unlike many personal loans online, NetCredit is usually the direct lender and servicer of your loan.
 In some states, the company does partner with Republic Bank & Trust Company.
 There aren’t any loan application fees or prepayment penalties with NetCredit, but you may have to pay an origination fee in some states.

 If you want to rebuild your credit history while repaying your personal loan, know that NetCredit does report your payments to both Experian and TransUnion.

 Another unique perk from NetCredit?

 You don’t have to worry about borrower’s remorse.
-That’s because you have a window of opportunity that allows you to return your loan funds the next business day if you change your mind for some reason.
+That’s because you have a window of opportunity that allows you to return your loan funds by the next day if you change your mind for some reason.

 How to Avoid a Cycle of Debt

 When considering an installment loan, or any type of financing for that matter, it’s important to keep your own financial health in mind.